fcsituthm/fcsituthm.github.io/_posts/2025-05-20-Rules and Regulations for Faculty Server Usage.md

 ---

-## 5. Security & Best Practices
-- 🔑 **Strong Passwords:** Your DB password is initially your matric, but you may change it—avoid common words or patterns.
-- 🔄 **Backups:** Keep a local copy of your `.sql` export and project files.
-- 🔍 **Error Logs:** Check `/var/log/nginx/` or `/var/log/httpd/` if you hit “500” errors.
-- 📡 **HTTPS Only:** Always use `https://10.65.200.7/<your-matric>` after trusting our self-signed cert.
-- 🛡️ **Updates:** We manage system updates centrally.
-Do not attempt to upgrade PHP, MySQL, or system packages.

----

-## 6. Support & Contact
-If you encounter issues or need an exemption, please:
-1. Open a ticket at **IT Helpdesk** (Lab 3, FSKTM).
-2. Email **itlab@uthm.edu.my** with subject `[FYP SERVER] YourMatric YourIssue`.

----

-> By using the Faculty FYP Server, you agree to abide by these rules.
+> By using the Faculty Server, you agree to abide by these rules.
 Let’s keep our environment professional, secure, and collaborative.
 Good luck with your project!
+{: .prompt-warning }